Arnold Diffusion in Multi-Dimensional Convex Billiards: Introduction

 Our results also imply the generic existence of oscillatory motions.
 In other words, generically there exist trajectories whose corresponding sequence of angles of reflection has positive limit superior, but limit inferior equal to 0 (see Theorem \ref{theorem_main2}).
 See for example \cite{guardia2016oscillatory,llibre1980oscillatory,sitnikov1960existence} for results regarding the existence of oscillatory motions in the three body problem.

-\textit{Acknowledgements.}$\quad$The authors would like to thank Misha Bialy, Amadeu Delshams, Marian Gidea, Vadim Kaloshin, Tom\'{a}s L\'{a}zaro, Andr\'{e} Neves, and Tere Seara for useful discussions.
+\textit{Acknowledgements.}$\quad$The authors would like to thank Misha Bialy, Amadeu Delshams, Marian Gidea, Alexey Glutsyuk, Vadim Kaloshin, Tom\'{a}s L\'{a}zaro, Andr\'{e} Neves, Felix Schlenk, and Tere Seara for useful discussions.
+The first author has received funding for this project from an EPSRC grant, and from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant Agreement No 757802).
+The second author has received funding for this project from Leverhulme Trust RPG-2021-072 and RScF 19-11-00280 and 19-71-10048.